Initiative for Multicenter Pragmatic Anesthesiology Clinical Trials (IMPACT)

 - Canadian Perioperative Anesthesia Clinical Trials Group (PACT)

 These organizations have joined together and established a program to support the development of proposals for pragmatic clinical trials by anesthesiology investigators for submission to external funding sources, such as the NIH.
 By working together, we believe that we can improve the quality of the proposals and increase the prospects of securing funding.
-The process includes an opportunity for input and advice from knowledgeable sources, along with a $15,000 grant to support the development of the final proposal.

 Karim Ladha, MD